hklchung/hklchung.github.io/index.md

 #### Data Scientist
 ##### The Smith Family (August 2019 - Present)
+- I helped The Smith Family build up a streamlined process to mine and process their data into a modelling dataset, and built a propensity model to predict the likelihood of one time donors converting to regular givers.
+The model will be used to optimise their marketing campaigns.

+---

 #### Data Scientist
 ##### BusinessOne Group (August 2017 - April 2018)